rackerlabs/support-how-to/content/rackspace-email/migrate-your-email-by-using-the-self-service-tool.md

 type: article
 created_date: '2013-03-18'
 created_by: Mawutor Amesawu
-last_modified_date: '2016-01-07'
+last_modified_date: '2016-08-29'
-last_modified_by: Constanze Kratel
+last_modified_by: Nate Archer
 product: Rackspace Email
 product_url: rackspace-email
 ---

-This article demonstrates how to use the Self-Service Migration Tool provided in the Cloud Office Control Panel to copy email data from your previous provider to Rackspace Email or Microsoft Exchange.
+This article demonstrates how to use the Self-Service Migration Tool provided in the Cloud Office Control Panel to copy email data from your previous provider to Rackspace Email or Rackspace Hosted Exchange.
 The Self-Service Migration Tool uses our private-label version of MigrationWiz, which you can run at any time at no additional cost.